Spinal cord injury

 Preparing for an appointment

-Traumatic spinal cord injuries are emergencies.
-People who are injured might not be able to participate in their care at first.
+Spinal cord injuries are emergencies.
+People who are injured might not be able to take part in their care at first.

-A number of specialists are involved in stabilizing your condition.
-They may include a doctor who specializes in nervous system disorders, known as a neurologist.
-They also may include a surgeon who specializes in spinal cord injuries and other nervous system conditions, known as a neurosurgeon.
+A number of specialists may be involved in stabilizing a person with a spinal cord injury.
+They may include a doctor who specializes in nervous system conditions, called a neurologist.
+They also may include a surgeon who specializes in spinal cord injuries and other nervous system conditions, called a neurosurgeon.

-Your rehabilitation team is led by a doctor who specializes in spinal cord injuries and includes a variety of specialists.
+A rehabilitation team typically is led by a doctor who specializes in spinal cord injuries and includes a variety of specialists.

 Here's what you can do if you or someone you're with may have a spinal cord injury.